bhoogter/VB6TocSharp/README.md

 - A VB6 code linter. `?Lint`.
 Root out as much tech debt before even beginning the process.
 - VB6 form to XAML

+## Future Possibilities

+The project is largely as-is.
+It works at what it does.
+However, a few things to keep an eye on are things like ["Extension Properties"](https://github.com/dotnet/roslyn/issues/11159).
+If C# ever implemented this or something like it, converting `.Visible = True` becomes much more straight-forward.
+Because C# uses an enum now instead of a boolean, this isn't possible, but it would be with this feature.

 ## Contact

 - If you do have any questions, concerns, or simply would like some quick pointers, feel free to open an Issue.
 I can't guarantee much, but I do try!